-Makes a false statement or representation
+makes a false statement or representation that the person knew or should have known was false; or

+fails to disclose a fact when the person knew or should have known the fact was material.

 Rule Reference: §809.111(b)

-This definition is consistent with the definition of fraudulently obtaining benefits under .
+This definition is consistent with the definition of fraudulently obtaining benefits under Texas Labor Code §214.001.

 Boards must ensure that procedures for researching and fact-finding for possible fraud are developed and implemented to deter and detect suspected fraud for CCS in their local workforce development areas.
 Procedures must include provisions for suspected fraud to be reported to TWC in accordance with TWC policies and procedures.

-The Board must
+The Board must report cases of suspected fraud identified by the Board to TWC and shall conduct fact-finding in accordance with agency policies and procedures.

+The Board must review and complete fact-finding for all cases of suspected fraud that TWC refers to the Board.

-Rule Reference:
+Rule Reference: §809.111(c)-(f)

-In accordance with TA Bulletin 276, Change 1, issued July 13, 2022, and titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update,” and subsequent issuances, Boards must use the tools and reports referenced in the Child Care Fact-Finder’s Desk Aid (FDCM-55).
-This is available on TWC’s intranet.
-(The TWC intranet is not available to the public.)
+In accordance with TA Bulletin 276, Change 2, issued September 2, 2022, and titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update,” and subsequent issuances, Boards must use the tools and reports referenced in the Child Care Fact-Finder’s Desk Aid (FDCM-55).
+This is available on TWC’s intranet (which is not available to the public).

 Note: Boards must report suspected nonemployee program fraud in the Program Integrity Reporting and Tracking System (PIRTS) before fact-finding.
 PIRTS will produce a case number for the incident.

 To gain access to PIRTS, Boards need to complete the PIRTS User Agreement (FDCM-67).
-This is available on TWC’s intranet (The TWC intranet is not available to the public.)
+This is available on TWC’s intranet (which is not available to the public).

-‘

-’’’’’
+Follow WD 03-26 for guidance on:

+Board Point of Contact responsibilities; and

+Board investigations

+G-200: Fraud Referral Reports to Boards

+This section outlines the fraud referral reports provided to Boards as tools to assist in the oversight of Child Care Services funds and to detect potential fraud for Child Care Services.

+These reports identify indicators of potential issues such as overpayments, ineligible customers, or high-risk providers, initiating the process for Boards to investigate and ensure program integrity.

+For easy access and ongoing reference, these reports will also be housed in the respective Boards‘ SharePoint folders.

+G-201: Early Warning Report

+Purpose and Discussion

+The Child Care and unemployment insurance (UI) Early Warning Report is a tool to assist Boards in the oversight of CCDF funds.
+FDCM’s Business Support Section (BSS) sends this report to Boards twice a month, normally during the first and third week of the month.
+The report seeks to identify and assess customers who filed a UI claim advising TWC that they are not working and therefore may have experienced a nontemporary change in work status.

+The report’s objectives are as follows:

+Prevent child care overpayments by identifying customers before their three-month job search period expires.
+A customer identified in the report has not necessarily experienced a nontemporary change in work status.
+Potential child care issues are resolved by verifying the customer’s employment and/or training status using current local procedures.

+Help Boards identify child care customers who may benefit from reemployment services.
+Using TWC’s integrated workforce system, Child Care Services staff members coordinate referrals to Workforce Solutions Office staff members to support individuals identified in the report.
+Workforce services are tailored to meet each individual’s needs and may offer employment assistance, education, and training to help customers succeed in the labor market and meet their economic needs and those of their communities.

+Methodology